 Being freelance is good.
 You get to have interesting conversations with people at the top of their game, often accompanied by coffee and nice biscuits.
 You walk away from the meeting feeling fresh, galvanised and optimistic.
-And so you should: you pitched for and landed another deal, and can look forward to another week or month of work with a nice pay cheque at the end of it.
+And so you should: you pitched for and landed another deal, and can look forward to another week or … Continue reading Freelancers have feelings too.
+Oh, and we need the money.